cdli-gh/blog/_blog/gsoc20/mobile_app/posts/11_week9.md

 ---
 Welcome of CDLI Blogs.

-Please update the author name and add tags too.

-This page should contain the report made for every week.
+This page contains reports made for every week.<br><br>

-Replace Project# with your project name.

 ## Week Summary

-A complete report of the work done during the week must be written here.
+This week I worked on the admin panel.
+I tested CRUD operations, fixed some errors/issues, and updated the template pages layouts.<br><br>

 ## Daily Work Update